k-talo/volatile-highlights.el/README.md

 On Emacs 25.1 and newer, use `xref` to navigate to definitions (instead of `find-tag`).

+Volatile-highlights includes built-in xref integration (no custom extension needed).
+It can be toggled via `vhl/use-xref-extension-p` (default: disabled).

 By default, xref shows a pulsing highlight after jumps (controlled by `xref-pulse-on-jump`).
 If you prefer a static highlight, use the configuration below.

 Keep static (non-pulsing) highlights, including for xref jumps: